Skip to main content

 The NHTSA approach calculates the risk of a rollover by a moving vehicle forced to make a sudden dynamic turn.

-In what is known as a Static Stability Factor test, researchers first determine the approximate height-induced center of gravity of the car, then proceed to weigh it down to simulate a vehicle carrying five passengers.
-Next, the car is taken through a series of intense maneuvers on a track to measure the likelihood of a rollover.
+In what is known as a Static Stability Factor test, researchers first determine the approximate height-induced center of gravity of the car and weigh it down to simulate a vehicle carrying five passengers.
+Next, the car is taken through intense maneuvers on a track to measure the likelihood of a rollover.

-The IIHS does things differently by crashing the roof of a car to measure the amount of force required to induce a rollover.
+The IIHS does things differently by crashing a car’s roof to measure the amount of force required to induce a rollover.
 Additionally, the average height of the point of impact is adjusted to simulate a crash involving a much larger vehicle.

-By looking at both tests, it is clear that different real-world situations are being simulated in each case, meaning if you are very concerned about a vehicle’s performance, you should consider a car with good scores from both types of tests.
+By looking at both tests, it is clear that different real-world situations are being simulated in each case.
+If you are concerned about a vehicle’s performance, consider a car with good scores on both tests.

 1. Rear-impact Collision

-One area where there is a clear distinction between the NHTSA and the IIHS is when it comes to rear-end collisions.
+One area where there is a clear distinction between the NHTSA and the IIHS is rear-end collisions.
 The Insurance Institute for Highway Safety is the only one of the two that pays particular attention to this type of test.

-Hence, the IIHS ratings, in this case, are used to determine the vehicle’s safety in preventing back and neck injuries usually caused by being hit by another vehicle from the rear.
+Hence, the IIHS ratings, in this case, are used to determine the vehicle’s safety in preventing back and neck injuries, which are usually caused by being hit by another car from the rear.

 Dynamic rear-end collision testing measures the chances of passengers suffering whiplash injuries, which are possible even in relatively minor crashes.
-Vehicles with a higher IIHS rating in this regard have been demonstrated to offer better protection to occupants.
+Vehicles with a higher IIHS rating have been demonstrated to offer better protection to occupants.

 It is unclear when the National Highway Traffic Safety ratings will also be applied to this testing standard.
-At the time being, if you want a vehicle that has guaranteed whiplash injury protection or mitigation ratings, a top IIHS rating is the best option.
+At the time being, a top IIHS rating is the best option if you want a vehicle that has guaranteed whiplash injury protection or mitigation ratings.

 Which Crash Test Is the Better Option?

-When it comes down to choosing the best option for your needs, we recommend taking a closer look at your particular areas of concern and then determining which testing body offers the better test.
+When it comes down to choosing the best option for your needs, we recommend taking a closer look at your particular areas of concern and determining which testing body offers the best test.
 Before you make your decision, consider the following:

 Vehicle Use

-The IIHS is the better option in this particular case due to its advanced side pole test that would apply much more in this specific scenario.
+The IIHS is the better option due to its advanced side pole test, which would apply much more in this specific scenario.

-If, for example, you are likely to be driving alone most of the time, then a small passenger-side overlap is not expected to affect you significantly.
-Instead, look at the more superior frontal crash test offered by the NHTSA.
+If, for example, you are likely to be driving alone most of the time, then a tiny passenger-side overlap is not expected to affect you significantly.
+Instead, look at the superior frontal crash test the NHTSA offers.

-On the other hand, every family car should ideally tick all the boxes when it comes to safety.
+On the other hand, every family car should ideally tick all the boxes regarding safety.
 There is no scenario worth ignoring when you are driving your family around.
-This is the best case to consider for a car that both the IIH and the NHTSA highly rate.
+This is the best case for a car that the IIH and the NHTSA highly rate.

 Highway Accident Statistics